Maslama ibn Abd al-Malik: Family background

 Maslama was a son of the Umayyad caliph Abd al-Malik ibn Marwan (r.
 685–705) and half-brother of the caliphs al-Walid I (r.
 705–715), Sulayman (r.
 715–717), Yazid II (r.
 720–724) and Hisham (r.
 724–743).
 Maslama himself was excluded from the line of succession as his mother was a slave concubine.
 Around 691, Abd al-Malik arranged Maslama's marriage to al-Rabab, the daughter of the Qaysi tribal chief Zufar ibn al-Harith al-Kilabi, as part of the settlement to end Zufar's revolt against the Umayyads.

-Early military career
+First command in the northwestern frontier

+Campaigns against the Byzantines

 Maslama is first mentioned as leading, along with his nephew al-Abbas ibn al-Walid, the annual summer campaign (sa'ifa; pl. sawa'if) against the Byzantine Empire in 705.
 His first major expedition was the 707–708 campaign against the Byzantine city of Tyana in southeastern Asia Minor, which was launched in retaliation for the defeat and death of the distinguished general Maimun the Mardaite the year before.
 The siege lasted through winter and the Arab army faced great hardship, but after the Arabs defeated a Byzantine relief force in spring 708, the city surrendered.
 A few months later, in the summer, Maslama led another expedition into Asia Minor and defeated a Byzantine army near Amorium, while in 709 he raided into the region of Isauria.